OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/What-Lifecycle-Rebalance-Revisited-does.md

 ## Mode of travel
 The default configuation is designed to work in conjunction with the [Realistic Population Revisited](https://steamcommunity.com/sharedfiles/filedetails/?id=2025147082) mod, and implements higher car usage in low-density areas but lower car usage in high-density areas (compared to the base game).
 Additional optional configurations are also provided for default game, car-heavy usage, and car usage scaled according to wealth.

+## Deathcare chance
+This mod also changes the demand for deathcare in your population; specifically, it reduced the percentage of dead bodies that require deathcare (hearse) transport.
+The default game requires deathcare transportaton for 67% of dead bodies; this mod by default reduces that to 50%.
+This value can be customise anywhere from 0% to 100% either via the configuration file or the mod options panel; using this option, it's possible to entirely eliminate the need for deathcare and hearse transportation in your city, if you so desire.